-The Carmel River Reroute and San Clemente Dam Removal Project will be the largest dam removed in California to date and is supported by a large constituency of elected officials, government agencies, conservation organizations, and the public.
+The Carmel River Reroute and San Clemente Dam Removal Project was the largest dam removed in California to date and was supported by a large constituency of elected officials, government agencies, conservation organizations, and the public.
 It demonstrates that when public and private interests work together, benefits are realized far beyond what either could achieve alone.

 California American Water (CAW)

 CAW was the owner of the dam and the majority of funding for the project came from CAW customers ($49 million) as part of their agreement to resolve the dam’s public safety problem.

 **For Media Inquiries: Catherine A. Stedman, Manager of External Affairs

 email@example.com or (831) 646-3208.

 WSC was the CAW contracted Project Manager for the project.

 SCC is the State of California lead for the project.
 SCC oversaw management of the public funding portion of the project and represented the State in project design, construction and permitting decisions.

 Contact: Trish Chapman, Central Coast Program Manager